 Every fall, Trader Joe’s brings new pumpkin flavored products to its stores, along with some timeless classics.
-This year you might find pumpkin spice coffee, pumpkin bagels, pumpkin pancake and waffle mix, and even pumpkin empanadas.
+This year you might find pumpkin gnocchi, pumpkin overnight oats, creamy cashew pumpkin spice yogurt alternative, and even pumpkin flavored dog treats.
 Many pumpkin spice enthusiasts are eager to pick up some of these delicious products from Trader Joe’s, and maybe even stop by Starbucks on the way home for a pumpkin spice latte.
 If you are a pumpkin spice fanatic, however, you might want to rethink some of these innocent-seeming shopping trips.
 After years of subjugation, the pumpkins are finally firing back.

-On September 29th, not long after Trader Joe’s released its new pumpkin products and just ahead of national pumpkin spice day, the pumpkins filed a lawsuit, suing the massive supermarket chain for copyright infringement and defamation.
+On October 16, not long after Trader Joe’s released its new pumpkin products and just ahead of national pumpkin day, the pumpkins filed a lawsuit, suing the massive supermarket chain for copyright infringement and defamation.
 The pumpkins argue that Trader Joe’s has not only stolen the pumpkin name and used it for financial gain, but used it in such a way as to damage the pumpkins’ good reputation.

 We spoke with one of the pumpkin plaintiffs.
 For privacy reasons, their anonymity is protected.